alexanderzafirov/ddd/src/main/resources/chapter2.md

 one or a few methods focused only towards delivering that functionality.
 Here’s an example from our domain.

-### Making models reavtive in Scala
+### Making models reactive in Scala

 1. Manage effects

  In Scala we treat exceptions as effects, in the sense that we abstract them within containers that expose functional interfaces to the world.
 The most common example of treating exceptions as effects in Scala is the _Try_ abstraction.
 Try provides a sum type, with one of the variants (_Failure_) abstracting the exception that your computation can